Organisational Risk Consulting

 Disclaimer

 Organisational Risk Consulting is not a law firm and does not provide legal advice.
-Our services are informed by extensive WHS and legal experience, offering strategic insights to support risk management, governance, and compliance.
-Clients should seek independent legal advice for matters requiring formal legal interpretation or representation.
+Our services are informed by extensive WHS and legal experience and support governance, risk management and operational decision-making.
+Clients should obtain independent legal advice where formal legal interpretation or legal representation is required.

 Copyright © 2026 Organisational Risk Consulting Pty Ltd - All Rights Reserved.